 What can you do?

-Take your plastic bags back to the store.
+- Take single use plastic bags back to the store.
 Use them again if they are not torn.
 When a bag is torn or worn out, recycle it in the store’s container.